-With GDPR looming and organisations beginning to face an entirely new challenge; it is now a crucial time to think about donor acquisition and retention in the charity sector.
+With GDPR upon us and organisations beginning to face an entirely new challenge; it is now a crucial time to think about donor acquisition and retention in the charity sector.

 Organisations in the third sector will either need to focus on how to get supporters to opt-in and this means that consent must be informed and active (such as ticking an opt-in box).
 However, if your organisation is adopting a legitimate interest approach it is crucial to think about how you will actively ensure that all individuals have been given and understood clear information when personal details have been collected and how it will be used.
 It is not a time to panic but to simply prepare for the new regulations which will come into effect in 2018.